leros-dev/leros/README.md

 For example `00001001.00000010` is an add immediate instruction that adds 2 to the accumulator, where `00001000.00000011` adds the content of R3 to the accumulator.

+### List of Instructions

+Following table shows all currently defined instructions (21, if you include all conditional branch variations).

 Not all instruction bits are currently used (unused are marked with `-`).
 Bit 0 selects between immediate and using a register.
 The following list